lansehuiyi6/coldeos/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Disclaimer Part 2

-Really, I am a software engineer but am definitely not a security expert.
-This software is intended as a reference point only.
-I genuinely cannot guarantee that this method is secure against any or all threats and/or attacks.
-You should only use this code as a reference if you are able to fully understand it, check it for bugs, and take responsibility for keeping your private keys and other property secure.

 ## Installation

 First, check that you have `node` and `npm` installed, or else install them at https://nodejs.org: